Shrinidhigans/Semantic-Book-Recommender-Python-OpenAI-LangChain-Gradio-/README.md

-# 📚 LLM Course – Semantic Book Recommender
+# Semantic Book Recommender 📚

 This repository contains my implementation of a **Semantic Book Recommender System** as part of an LLM course project.
 The system combines **data preprocessing, sentiment & text classification, and semantic search with embeddings** to recommend books from a dataset of 5,000+ titles.